Preferred Name: Barbara Natterson-Horowitz

 Dr. Natterson-Horowitz studied evolutionary biology as an undergraduate and graduate student, receiving bachelor's and master's degrees from Harvard.
 She attended UC San Francisco for medical school followed by post-graduate training at UCLA including internal medicine residency and chief residency, and cardiology fellowship with advanced training in heart failure and cardiac imaging.
 She has been a member of the UCLA Division of Cardiology since 1993 and served as Director of Imaging for the UCLA Cardiac Arrhythmia Group.

-In 2012, she published the NY Times bestselling book, Zoobiquity, which makes the case for a species-spanning approach to health.
+In 2012, she published the NY Times bestselling book, Zoobiquity, with co-author Kathryn Bowers, which makes the case for a species-spanning approach to health.
 Zoobiquity was a Finalist in the American Association for the Advancement of Science (AAAS)'s Excellence in Science Books Award, Smithsonian Top Book of 2012, Discover Magazine Best Book of 2012, and the China Times Best Book of 2012.
-It has been translated into seven languages and has been the common read at universities across the country.
+It has been translated into ten languages and has been the common read at universities across the country.

-In September 2019, Dr. Natterson-Horowitz will keynote the Nobel Assembly's Nobel Conference in Stockholm, Sweden.
-The theme of the 2019 conference be the identification and application of scientific insights from the natural world to human health.
-In the same month, her new book, Wildhood, a comparative and phylogenetic exploration of the developmental transition from puberty to mature adulthood, will be published.
+In September 2019, Dr. Natterson-Horowitz delivered the keynote at the Nobel Assembly's Nobel Conference in Stockholm, Sweden.
+The theme of the 2019 conference was the identification and application of scientific insights from the natural world to human health.
+In the same month, her and Bowers' second book, Wildhood, was published.
+A New York Times Book Review Editor’s Pick and winner of the Association for Science Education Book of the Year Award, Wildhood chronicles the transition from juvenile to adult biology and behavior across the Metazoan lineage.

 - Cardiac Imaging